Skip navigation

 This can be one major repair need or several repair needs that pop up in a row.
 Putting that much money into repairs may be better spent on a brand-new heat pump that has a long lifespan ahead of it.
 You also want to consider that the closer your heat pump gets to the 15-year mark, the more likely it is that it will need to be replaced.

-How to Select a New Heat Pump
+How to Choose the Best Replacement Heat Pump

 If you do deem that it is time to replace your heat pump, you want to make the right choice.
 After all, it’s a decision that you have to live with for the next 10 to 15 years.
 First, you should decide whether you want a more traditional central heat pump or a ductless mini-split model.
+Learning heat pump installation savings can help you make a smarter investment.

 Central units tend to be a little cheaper for upfront installation, but ductless units boast the benefit of major energy savings.
 It’s also important to look at the two energy efficiency ratings assigned to heat pumps.
 The SEER2 rating is for cooling and the HSPF2 rating is for heating.
+A dual-fuel heat pump system may also be worth considering for better year-round performance.

 Michall Daimion Heating & Air Conditioning, Inc. has been the Main Line’s Premier Service Provider since 1976.
 Call us for 24-hour emergency repair service.